phetsims/gas-properties/doc/implementation-notes.md

 **Gases Intro**: This sim consists of 2 screens, both of which are based on the _Ideal_ screen.
 The _Intro_ screen is the _Ideal_ screen with the "Hold Constant" radio buttons removed.
 The _Laws_ screen is the _Ideal_ screen with no modifications.
 While _Gas Properties_ has noise turned on for the pressure gauge, the _Gases Intro_ sim has it turned off by default.
-See `PhET menu > Options... > Pressure Node` or the `pressureNoise` query parameter.
+See `PhET menu > Options... > Pressure Noise` or the `pressureNoise` query parameter.

 **Diffusion**: This is sim consists of the _Diffusion_ screen with no modifications.